heeh02/heeh02/README.md

 **heeh02/heeh02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Dear my future friends(maybe),
+    I'm a Chinese forth year student in mircoelectronics in Hunan University.
+I'm currently working on the field of FPGA.
+It's really exciting for me to see numerous masterpieces in github.
+And I also want to make friends here and have a chat with people around the world.
+    Feel free to have a friendly chat with me!

+Jinwen He
+2024/11/27
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...